Inderhavnsbroen

 The bridge was designed by Flint & Neill with Studio Bednarski and Hardesty & Hanover, and opened to the public on 7 July 2016.

-The design includes a bulge that requires cyclists to make a sharp turn.
+The "design" includes a bulge that requires cyclists to make a sharp turn.
 This feature has attracted criticism.
+One of the unusual turns was caused by a construction error that meant the original two ends of the bridge didnt meet up in the middle.